Attend Council meetings

 Details and documentation for Barnet Council meetings which might be of interest to residents and campaigners are available through the Council and democracy pages.

 It is often possible for the public to ask questions at these meetings; please email the relevant contact person within the council for details of how to do this.
-If you need further advice, please email barnetalliance4publicservices@gmail.com.
+If you need further advice, please email [email protected].

 See how to ask public questions in council meetings and council-run residents forums and how to formulate them.